aces/Loris/modules/dataquery/help/dataquery.md

 To add more filters, click **Add Rule** and follow the instructions above.
 To delete any unwanted filters, click **Delete** within the specific filter.

-Filters can be combined using "And" and "Or" logic - “And” requires that all filter conditions are true before the data record is selected.
+Filters can be combined using "And" and "Or" logic.
+“And” requires that all filter conditions are true before the data record is selected.
 "Or" requires that only one filter condition must be true.

 **Note:** by default the filters are set to “And” logic.
 Click "Or" to switch the operator, which will apply to the whole group of filters.